Layer Cake (novel)

-Layer Cake is the debut novel of British author J. J. Connolly, first published in 2000 by Duckworth Press.
-It was made into a motion picture in 2004 (also called Layer Cake), directed by Matthew Vaughn and written for the screen by Connolly himself.
+Layer Cake is a fictional novel and work of crime fiction.
+Layer Cake was the debut novel of British author J. J. Connolly.
+The novel was first published in April, 2000 by Duckworth Press.
+A film adaptation of the novel, also called Layer Cake, was released in 2004, directed by Matthew Vaughn and written for the screen by the novel's author, J. J. Connolly.
+A tie-in book edition was published in 2004.
+An audiobook was released in January, 2006.
+The first ebook version was released in December, 2007 with the first official Kindle ebook release in January, 2011.

-Plot introduction
+Summary

 The book takes place in London in the 1990s and is narrated by an unnamed, 29-year-old drug dealer ("If you knew my name, you'd be as clever as me") who plans on leaving the life of crime behind at the age of thirty to live life as "a gentleman of leisure."
 His retirement plan is complicated by a large shipment of stolen ecstasy, the German neo-Nazis who want the drugs back and revenge on anyone they hold responsible for the theft, the unpredictable and often outrageous personalities of his friends, and his boss, kingpin Jimmy Price, who charges him with the task of recovering the missing daughter of a wealthy socialite.